appveyor/website/src/docs/getting-started-with-appveyor-for-linux.md

 * `jdk <version>` - Java
 * `python <version>` - Python

-The following services can be configured in `stack`:
+The following services can be configured in `services`:

 * `docker`
 * `mongodb`